-strFontName The name of the font.
-This can be any one of the standard Windows font names, such as "Arial", "Courier", etc. sSize The size of the font, in points.
-The default font size is the same as the system font (usually 10-points). sStyle The style of the font to set.
-It can have any combination of the styles listed under Font Styles below.
+This can be any one of the standard Windows font names, such as "Arial", sSize The size of the font, in points.
+The default font size is the same as the sStyle The style of the font to set.
+It can have any combination of the styles listed fontBold 1 Sets the font to be Bold. fontItalic 2 Sets the font to be italic.